HuobiRDCenter/huobi_Golang/README.md

 // replace with your API SecretKey var SecretKey = "xxxx-xxxx-xxxx-xxxx"

+// replace with your API AccessKey var AccessKey = "xxxx-xxxx-xxxx-xxxx"
 ```

 If you don't need to access private data, you can ignore the secret key.